Organizing Your Finances for 2021: Tips from PT Progress

 Your cash flow is more of a day-to-day snapshot of your finances.
 This includes all forms of income and any expenses you incur—from daily spending to recurring payments.
 There are apps and other resources available that automate your cash flow, but you can also build a simple cash flow statement on any spreadsheet.
 Here are some examples of Tim's financial templates:

 Secure Your Savings

-An effective way to stay prepared is to set up an emergency fund, so that in the event that your circumstances rapidly change you have active security measures in place.
+An effective way to stay prepared is to set up an emergency fund so that if your circumstances rapidly change, you have active security measures in place.
 A benchmark to shoot for when building an emergency fund is enough to cover 3-6 months of living expenses without income.
 This account should be established with one purpose in mind—to access only in case of an emergency.

 In addition to an emergency fund, creating savings buckets for specific goals is an effective way to maintain discipline with savings.
 Maybe you’re working toward buying a house or car or planning a trip for later in the year.
 Whatever your goal is, having a separate account to save up will help you visualize your progress and minimize your spending temptations.